TKFRvisionOfficial/Cars2TheVideoGameModding/README.md

 # Cars2TheVideoGameModding
 Tools for modding Cars 2: The Video Game and other Avalanche games like Toy Story 3 or Disney Infinity.

+THIS PROJECT IS IN NO WAY ASSOCIATED WITH *DISNEY*, *DISNEY INTERACTIVE*, *AVALANCHE SOFTWARE* OR *Warner Bros.
+Interactive Entertainment*.

 #### [why](/src/c2ditools/archives/why.py)
 A tool to pack unencrypted zips for Cars 2, Toy Story 3 and Disney 1.0 and 2.0.
 Run it using `python -m c2ditools why <inputfolder> <outputfile>`.